-The moment you enter the Lahaul Valley, right after the end of the 10 KM stretch of Atal tunnel, you are transported into a new world with new vistas.
-You will not be disappointed and each turn, each angle is pretty beyond belief.
+The moment you enter the Lahaul Valley, right after the end of the 10 KM stretch of the Atal tunnel, you are transported into a new world with new vistas.
+You will not be disappointed and with each turn, each angle is pretty beyond belief.

-I have covered detailed places worth exploring along the Sissu, Tandi, Keylong stretch.
+I have covered detailed places worth exploring along the Sissu, Tandi, and Keylong stretch.
 One thing to keep in mind here is the importance of Tandi.
 Tandi is the last stop on the Manali – Leh highway with a petrol pump.
 So ensure you fill up your tanks (and carry fuel with you, if on a motorcycle) for the remainder of the journey ahead.
-However, you’ll have access to one more petrol pump when you move from the Zanskar side (at Padum, will discuss below!).
+However, you’ll have access to one more petrol pump when you move from the Zanskar side (at Padum, which will discuss below!).

 The last familiar stop on the conventional Manali – Leh highway, from where our path starts differing in Darcha.
-A new road has been constructed and there is a signboard put up here, pointing towards Shinkula pass.
+A new road has been constructed and there is a signboard put up here, pointing toward Shinkula pass.
 This is the route we will now take and explore unchartered territories (literally and figuratively).

 The route can be properly divided as below –